On this page:

 Applicants educated in Canada

-All applicants must demonstrate English language proficiency and meet the following requirements or equivalents.
+All applicants must demonstrate English language proficiency and meet all of the following requirements or equivalents:

-- at least 60% in Math 30-1 or 75% in Math 30-2, AND,
+- at least 60% in Math 30-1 or 75% in Math 30-2, and

-- at least 60% in English Language Arts 30-1 or 75% in English Language Arts 30-2, AND,
+- at least 60% in English Language Arts 30-1 or 75% in English Language Arts 30-2, and

-- at least 60% in Chemistry 30
+- at least 60% in Chemistry 30.

 SAIT accepts high school course equivalents for admission for applicants educated outside Alberta.

-All applicants who were educated outside of Canada must demonstrate English Language proficiency and provide proof they meet the program admission requirements with an international document assessment.
-Find out what educational documents are accepted and assessment options.
+All applicants who were educated outside of Canada must demonstrate English language proficiency and provide proof they meet the program admission requirements with an international document assessment.
+Find accepted educational documents and assessment options.

 SAIT may also accept courses completed at certain international post-secondary institutions.